technolaji/github4s/docs/src/main/tut/git_data.md

 The ref must be formatted as `heads/branch`, not just `branch`.
 For example, the call to get the data, the `master` branch will be `heads/master`.

-You can create a reference using `createReference`, it takes as arguments:
+You can create a reference using `createReference`; it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - `ref`: The name of the fully qualified reference (e.g.: `refs/heads/master`).